Rocco-Gossmann/nwgo-cli/README.md

 Step 3:

 -   ▢ add a `nwgo build [path] [target]` command
--   ▢ download the none SDK version of NWJS
+-   ✅ download the none SDK version of NWJS
 -   ▢ combine the project into a 'nw' file
--   ▢ link the `nw-file` together with the download NWJS to create one application.
+-   ✅ link the `nw-file` together with the download NWJS to create one application.

 Step 4

--   ▢ fix window-close-detection, when switching to a different domain
+-   ✅ fix window-close-detection, when switching to a different domain
+-   ▢ deployment to none packaged version, for platforms not supported by NWJS